 Second, each country has experimented with changes from which the other can learn.
-India could learn from China's approach to foreign ownership which recognizes the value of learning from strategic foreign investors; they are permitted to acquire up to 25 percent of a bank's equity.
+India could learn from China's approach to foreign ownership which recognizes the value of learning from strategic foreign investors who are permitted to acquire up to 25 percent of a bank's equity.
 The Road Map schedule should be accelerated and extended for both private banks and PSBs.
-For its part, China could learn from the growth and performance of India's "new private" banks and experiment with privatization.
+For its part, China could learn from the growth and performance of India's "new private" banks and experiment with privatization of some of its smaller banks.